ux/ui essentials

 4) Personalize the content of your messages to users depending on the time of their churn.
 For example, if only a couple of days have passed since unsubscription, you may ask for particular details of their onboarding experience, as well as request a brief chat or a Zoom meeting.

-Similarly, a message to a user that has quit after a few days will radically differ from that addressed to a long-term customer that had unsubscribed after months of interaction with your product.
+Similarly, a message to a user who has quit after a few days will radically differ from that addressed to a long-term customer who had unsubscribed after months of interaction with your product.

 VIII.
 Select and diversify the channels of communication.